Machinist X99‑U9 & X99‑V9s Review (2026)

 machinist x99 u9 vrm 1

 Care also went into other details.
 The TPM 2.0 header sits next to the CMOS battery, so large graphics cards no longer block the module.
 You get four fan headers, and all of them are 4‑pin.
-Even the ubiquitous ALC897 audio codec gets four filtering capacitors, improving analog output quality.
+Even the ubiquitous ALC897 audio codec features four dedicated filter capacitors, improving analog output quality.

 Machinist X99 U9 port layout and fpanel pinning

-USB connectivity received attention as well.
+The developers didn’t overlook USB connectivity either.
 There are now two USB 2.0 headers and—most importantly—you can enable or disable port power while the PC is off.
 Several JPWR jumpers are provided for this: one next to the USB 3.0 header, and two more hidden under the plastic rear I/O shroud (you’ll need to remove it for access).

-And the icing on the cake: working CPU power telemetry and a functional sleep mode (S3)—features many users of budget boards had all but forgotten.
+The icing on the cake is the working CPU power telemetry and a functional sleep mode (S3)—features many users of budget boards had all but forgotten.

 BIOS Capabilities